tmullayanov/sudoku-solver/README.md

 Currently there is no support for sudoku with any other field size (since there is no way to represent custom subfields)

+# Tests:

+    To run manually do the following:
+    shell> python -m unittest -v

 # Input format

 This section describes sudoku input format as follows: